Key takeaways:

 It’s clear from the research on this topic that the items on this list all play a role in why some people get PPD:

-Problems during pregnancy: The risk of PPD is also higher if you had a difficult pregnancy or delivery.
+Problems during pregnancy: The risk of PPD is higher if you had a difficult pregnancy or delivery.
 This might include complications during labor and delivery, like umbilical cord prolapse, hemorrhaging, or an emergency cesarean section (C-section).

 Problems with your baby’s health: Stress related to your baby’s health may put you at higher risk for PPD.
 Common stressors include giving birth prematurely, having an infant born with low birth weight, or requiring time in the neonatal intensive care unit (NICU).